Sak1304/Task-Manager/README.md

 Low Priority: Green
 Completed tasks are shown at the bottom of the list to enhance visibility.

-Technologies Used
+# Technologies Used
 React: For building the user interface.
 Next.js: For server-side rendering and optimized performance.
 TypeScript: For type safety and improved developer experience.
 CSS: For styling the application.
+Live Demo
+You can view the live version of the app at: Task Management App Demo

-Learn More
+# Learn More
 To learn more about Next.js and its features, explore the following resources:
 Next.js Documentation - Comprehensive guide on Next.js features and API.
 Learn Next.js - An interactive tutorial for learning Next.js.
 You can also check out the Next.js GitHub repository for additional insights and community contributions.

-Deploy on Vercel
+# Deploy on Vercel
 For easy deployment, use the Vercel Platform created by the developers of Next.js.

 Refer to the Next.js deployment documentation for detailed instructions.

-License
+# License
 This project is licensed under the MIT License.
 Feel free to use and modify it according to your needs.